hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 symbols the Man in Black had shown him the long night they met.
 He keeps going.
 More steps.

+There are lots of strange scenes shown in the walls too.
+He doesn't really know what they represent or what they mean, but some are very notable.
+There is a very creepy looking clown looking at him from some sort of drainage, twin sisters at the end of a hallway full of doors, a strange looking rabid dog, a huge black man behind bars, a man and a teenager dumping woman's body in a well behind a barn, humanoid creatures but with the heads of animals.
+He keeps climbing.

 To his surprise, the murals now tell The legend of Arthur Eld, the fall of Gilead, and his life, Alain and Cuthbert, the battle at Jerico hill.
 More steps.
 The lovely girl at the window — his true and only love Susan.

-He percieves distinctive smells, sounds, voices for each moment, each conversation.
+He perceives distinctive smells, sounds, voices for each moment, each conversation.

 Eluria, the Mohaine desert, Jake, the Man in Black — he shivers.
-The doors by the beach, Calla, Eddie, Sussanah, Talitha, Oy.
+The lobstrosities (Dad-a-chum?
+Dum-a-chum?) and doors by the beach, Jack, Eddie, Sussanah, Talitha, Oy.
 Everyone is there.
-He then closes his eyes as he speaks up the names of all his fallen friends and loved ones.
+He then closes hi only eye as he speaks up the names of all his fallen friends and loved ones.

 Outside, new roses appear in the field for every name.
 After all, every rose that surrounds the Tower belongs to someone whose name has been spoken inside,